-RP-2119 Polymerase Theta (Polθ) is our leading pre-clinical program.
+Our Polymerase Theta (Polθ) preclinical program.

 Polθ is a DNA polymerase enzyme that participates in the repair of double-strand breaks in DNA.
 Mutations in genes such as BRCA1 and BRCA2 increase the frequency of these breaks, resulting in SL with Polθ.
 Preclinical studies have shown that inactivation of Polθ, both on its own and in combination with PARP inhibitors, reduces survival in BRCA-mutated cells, but not in BRCA wild-type cells.
 BRCA1 and BRCA2 mutations are routinely identified in multiple genetic profiling tests and observed in approximately 1% to 7% of patients with breast and ovarian cancer.

 Polθ is one of the most exciting new targets in DNA damage repair identified in recent years.